-It’s important to learn about personally identifiable information (PII) because of how it relates to data privacy.
-Identifiable information can be used for illegal purposes like identity theft and fraud.
+Learning about personally identifiable information (PII) is crucial.
+Identifiable information can be used for nefarious purposes like identity theft and fraud.

-Or, if you’re a website owner – how do you protect users and your company from falling prey to privacy breaches?
+Or, if you manage a website — how do you protect users and your company from falling prey to privacy breaches?

-As one of the most trusted analytics solutions, we feel our readers would benefit from being as informed as possible about data privacy issues and PII.
-Learn how you can keep yours or others’ information safe.
+As one of the most trusted analytics solutions, our readers would benefit from being as informed as possible about data privacy issues and PII.
+Learn how you can keep your or others’ information safe.

 “PII” is an acronym for personally identifiable information.